-Academic Continuation relates to graduate students’ eligibility to continue attending the university by meeting pre-established standards of performance and to remain in a particular program or to maintain the same status, e.g., graduate degree-seeking student.
+Meeting Academic Continuation standards means a graduate student has fulfilled certain academic requirements that make them eligible to continue attending the university and remain in a particular program, or maintain the same status (e.g. graduate degree-seeking student).

 - Good Academic Standing: Graduate students must maintain Good Academic Standing in order to be eligible to continue in or to return to the University.
 Good Academic Standing is demonstrated by: